softchris/js-snippets/README.md

 - `js-promise-shorthand`, uses the static resolve/reject, good for unit tests
 - `js-promise-all`, uses the static all(), allows us to have a list of Promises finish at the same time
 - `js-async-await`, demonstrates async/await
+- `js-regex-test-digits`, demonstrates string method `test()` that takes a regular expression and return true/false if string is number.
+- `js-regex-test-word`, demonstrates string method `test()` that takes a regular expression and returns  true/false if string is word.
+- `js-regex-match`, demonstrates RegEx match, that.
+- `js-regex-match-named-group`, demonstrates RegEx match and use a so called named group.
+- `js-rest`, shows the ES6 features REST.
+- `js-rest-function`, shows the REST feature when used in a function.
+- `js-property-shorthand`, shows how you can type less when declaring properties in an object.
+- `js-computed-props`, shows computed properties in an object.

 ## Release Notes